 Tired old brush

-When a toothbrush has been in service for three months, or if it starts to look worn and tired, it’s time for a change.
+When a toothbrush is three months old, or when you have worn them out, it is time for a change.
 Often people soldier on with toothbrushes that are past their prime, and chances are they’re not doing the most effective job cleaning your teeth.

 Forgetting to floss